monster-cookie/starfield-faction-overhaul/Documentation/Faction-Regions.md

 Crimson Fleet controls the region around the prison star station they took control.

-- Alpha Marae (No Human Presense Flagged)
+- Alpha Marae
+- Bara
 - Beta Marae
 - Celebrai
+- Charybdis
+- Copernicus
+- Copernicus Minor
+- Heisenberg
-- Kryx (Home System - No Human Presense Flagged)
+- Kryx (Home Base)
+- Lantana
+- Leonis
+- Moloch
-- Schrodinger (No Human Presense Flagged)
+- Schrodinger
+- Shoza
-- Tidacha (No Human Presense Flagged)
+- Tidacha
+- Zosma

 ## Ecliptic

 The Ecliptic mercenary controls a region of space by the UC at the edge of the universe.
 But the also show up in contested region throughout the galaxy at the whims of their clients.

-- Alpha Andraste
+- Alpha Ternion
+- Archimedes
+- Bel
-- Beta Andraste
+- Beta Ternion
+- Enlil
-- Carinae
+- Foucault
-- Eta Cassiopeia
+- Hawking
-- Jaffa (Home System)
+- Kang
+- Proxima Ternion
-- Piazzi
+- Syrma
-- Van Maanen's Star
+- Zelazny
-- Zosma (No Human Presense Flagged)

 ## Freestar Collective

 The Freestar Collective is a bit more spread out then usual as its is a loose collective of factions that banded together for security.

+- Bolivar
 - Cheyenne (Home System)
+- Delta Vulpes
+- Gamma Vulpes
+- Kumasi
-- Leviathan (No Human Presense Flagged)
+- Leviathan
+- Lunara
+- Maheo
+- Masada
+- Narion
-- Nikola (No Human Presense Flagged)
+- Nikola
+- Rasalhague
 - Sagan
+- Ursae Majoris
+- Ursae Minoris
+- Valo
 - Volii

-## Grind Terra Industries

-- Altair
-- Delta Pavonis
+- Xi Ophiuchi
-- Nemeria
+- Zeta Ophiuchi

 ## House Va'ruun

 - Bohr
+- Decaran
 - Fermi
+- Freya
+- Huygens
+- Maal
+- Nirah
+- Pyraas
 - Rana
-- Serpentis
+- Serpentis (Home System)
+- Sparta
 - Strix
+- Verne

+## Spacers

+Some of the larger spacer bands have carved out an area of space as their own even though they fight each other as much as the other factions

+- Alchiba
+- Algorab
+- Alpha Tirna
+- Beta Tirna
+- Delta Pavonis
+- Katydid
+- Marduk

 ## Starborn

 Not much is known about the Starborn except they are very powerful and inhabit the edges of the universe in their temples.

-- Archimedes
-- Bell
-- Enlil (No Human Presense Flagged)
-- Hawking
+- Alpha Andraste
-- Huygens
+- Beta Andraste
-- Kang
+- Carinae

 ## The First

 After the armistice The First Calvary failed to honor they moved to a fringe area near the Freestar Collective.

+- Arcturus
+- Bardeen
+- Bradbury
-- Algorab
+- Mcclure
-- Alpha Tirna
+- Muphrid
-- Beta Tirna (No Human Presense Flagged)
-- Katydid (No Human Presense Flagged)
-- Marduk (No Human Presense Flagged)
-- Masada
+- Nemeria
-- Zelazny
+- Newton

 ## United Colonies

 The original human colonies that spread out when the Earth's biosphere failed.

 - Alpha Centauri (Home System)
+- Altair
 - Barnard's Star
+- Bessel
+- Denebola
+- Guniibuu
+- Indum
+- Kapteyn's Star
+- Luyten's Star
+- Piazzi
 - Procyon A
-- Procyon B (No Human Presense Flagged)
+- Procyon B (No Human Presence Flagged)
 - Sakharov
+- Sirius
 - Sol
+- The Pup
 - Toliman
 - Wolf

 ## Contested Zones

+All factions are fighting for control of contested planets

+- Al-Battani
+- Andromas
+- Aranae
 - Bannoc
-  - Freestar Collective
-  - Ecliptic
-  - The First

-- Bessel
-  - Ecliptic
-  - Crimson Fleet
-  - United Colonies
+- Bannoc Secondus
 - Eridani
-  - Crimson Fleet
-  - Ecliptic
-  - Starborn

 - Feynman
-  - Freestar Collective
-  - Ecliptic
-  - The First

-- Gamma Vulpes
-  - Freestar Collective
-  - Ecliptic
-  - The First

-- Hyla
-  - Starborn
-  - Freestar Collective
-  - The First

-- Maal
-  - House Va'ruun
-  - Starborn

-- Narion
-  - All Factions

-- Rasalhague
-  - Freestar Collective
-  - Ecliptic
+- Groombridge
-  - The First
+- Ixyll

-- Syrma
+- Khayyam
-  - Starborn
+- Olympus
-  - Freestar Collective
+- Oborum Prime
-  - The First
+- Oborum Proxima

-- Tau Ceti
+- Rutherford
-  - Ecliptic
+- Vega
-  - United Colonies
+- Zosma